PeteWein/webapp-flask/README.md

 If you are interested in looking at the versions currently available -- the tag associated to the image should reflect the tagged source code in the main github repository.

-**Building**
+**Local Deployment**

-Please feel free to go into the `utils` directory for building locally.
-Generally speaking, the easiest way is with the docker-compose.yml file at the project root.
+Please feel free to go into the `utils` directory for information on local deployments, as well as additional options.
+The easiest way/recommended route is with the docker-compose.yml file at the project root.
 To run this, you must first have docker installed.

 From there, simply run: